 Made with minimal ingredients using mostly whole foods, and very soft on the inside.
 They’re the real deal.
 Seriously!

-When you look up the recipe for cookies online, it mostly contains an excess of sugar, butter and far too much ingredients for it to be considered healthy.
+When you look up the recipe for cookies online, it mostly contains chocolate chips, excessive sugar, butter and far too much ingredients for it to be considered healthy.

 Are These Cookies Suitable For Vegans?

-With as little as 3 ingredients, you can make these cookies even without the coconut oil if you want to keep it oil free.
+With as little as 3 ingredients, you can make these soft cookies even without the coconut oil if you want to keep it oil-free.

-As cookies go, this peanut butter cookies are packed with important nutrients such as fibre, protein and healthy fats that’ll benefit you as a vegan.
+As cookies go though, these soft peanut butter cookies are packed with important nutrients such as fibre, protein and healthy fats that’ll benefit you as a vegan.
 And they’re gluten free!